jonchancode/RNAScope-Analysis/README.md

 2. Download the entire master branch on github
 3. Make the folder you downloaded your current folder in MATLAB
 4. Open the script called RUN_single_image.m
 5. Change the variable 'filename' on line 19 to the name of any of the examples images provided.
 Exclude the 'opn4.tif' and 'gad2.tif' part of the filename when designating this variable.
-That will get added later in the subsequent lines.
+That will be added later in the subsequent lines.
 Example images are contained in the "example_images" folder you downloaded.
 6. Run the script